Aeron/Mypy.novaextension/README.md

 ### mypy.ini

-The extension respects `mypy.ini` in a project directory.
+The extension respects `pyproject.toml`, `mypy.ini`, and `.mypy.ini` in a project directory as much as `mypy` command-line utility.
 So, there’s no need to specify the `--config-file` argument explicitly.

 ## Caveats